OsiriX-Foundation/karnak-docker/profileExample/README.md

 2. **shift_range** option allows to shift a date according to a date range according to the following arguments:

-- max_seconds
+- max_seconds (required)
-- max_days
+- max_days (required)
 - min_seconds (Optional)
 - min_days (Optional)

 In this example, all the tags starting with 0008,002 and that are date fields are shifted randomly in a range of maximum second 60 maximum days 100 and minimum days 50.
-For each same patient belonging to the same project the random value shifted randomly will always be the same (see section hmac)
+For each same patient belonging to the same project the random value shifted randomly will always be the same (For more details about the project and the Karnak random, see [Karnak Doc](https://github.com/OsiriX-Foundation/karnak/tree/master/doc))

 ```yaml